Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 When to use these Merchandising Tricks?

 The most significant difference lies in the structure of their use.
 Boosting is preferred when you want to promote something on the top search results of your site, like your own brand, popular products, or the recent ones added to the catalog.
-And banners are created when a brand wants to promote its products in one place or products must be displayed for a sale or occasion, which can mean a coalition of different brands.
+Banners are created when a brand wants to promote its products in one place or when products must be displayed for a sale or occasion, which can mean a coalition of different brands.
+But with slotting, you ensure the structure of your display page with the first slot of your brand products, the second slot created for other popular brands, and the third slot for random best-ranking products.
+Slotting can be best applied to the category list of products.

 Use Case

+Let’s understand all three with a single example.
 The iPhone is all set to launch its new product, XS.
 The iPhone wanted to promote XS even when a person searches for a Samsung phone (BOOSTING). iPhone also wanted to encourage all its phones before and during the grand launch, and therefore, your site created a banner with the ‘Grand Launch of XS’ (BANNER).
 When shoppers click the banner, they get to the landing page with all the iPhones and accessories in one place (LANDING PAGE).
-But even on the landing page, the way products must be+ displayed.
-So, you create the top slots with the newly launched XS (SLOTTING), the second slot with the recent model iPhone 8, and the other product slots appear based on the ranking.
+But even on the landing page, the way products must be displayed.
+So, you create the top slots with the newly launched XS (SLOTTING), the second slot with the recent iPhone 8, and the other product slots appear based on the ranking.

 This is how we segregate our merchandising techniques to improve the search results and let the shoppers rely on your site for the best shopping experience!